Key takeaways

 What are the major downsides of decentralized exchanges?

-Low liquidity: Compared to centralized exchanges, decentralized exchanges have low liquidity — which means that it may take more time to execute transactions.
+Low liquidity: Compared to centralized exchanges, decentralized exchanges have lower liquidity, which means it may take more time to execute transactions.

 Complex: DEXs sometimes have more complex user interfaces compared to centralized exchanges.
 As a result, they’re usually more suited for experienced crypto investors.